RoskiDeluge/rd-site-jekyll/_posts/2020-05-26-focus-framework.md

 What satisfies you?

 All people live in an attraction/aversion loop.
-People are passionate about things they are attracted to and are averse to the things that bring discomfort/pain.
+People are passionate about things they are attracted to and averse to the things that bring discomfort/pain.

 The passion that is usually attached to a product/service needs to be attached to the declared victories instead.
 Doing so allows the startup founders to remain uncommitted to a particular product and service if it brings them no closer to achieving their declared victories.